-4 Steps to Convert A Freezer Into A Refrigerator Today
+Convert A Freezer Into A Refrigerator In 4 Simple Steps

 There is a way you can turn your standalone freezer into a fridge so that you can get even more space for your food or drinks.
 Even if you don’t have any background experience with appliances, the process is pretty simple.

-To convert a freezer into a fridge, you need to purchase a refrigerator thermostat and install it in place of your freezer thermostat.
-By purchasing the right thermostat, you can control the freezer to temperatures that are more accustomed to a fridge.
+To convert a freezer into a refrigerator, you need to purchase a refrigerator thermostat and install it in place of your freezer thermostat.
+By changing the thermostat within the appliance, you can adapt the freezer to operating at refrigerator-like temperatures.

 Ready to get even more fridge space in your home?
 Then let’s dive straight in.